Giannnnnn/Giannnnnn/README.md

 <h2>Hi there, welcome to my Github Profile!</h2>

   <h3 style="margin-botton:10px">
-My name is Giovani Florek, i'm a Full Stack Developer from Brazil 💚💛💙, especialized in Web Applications <br>
+My name is Giovani Florek, i'm a Full Stack Developer from Brazil, especialized in Web Applications <br>

 If u have any question, contact me just by clicking in the buttons below 💬<br>